 In 64-bit mode, additional encodings for debug registers are available.
-The R bit of the REX prefix is used to modify the ModRM reg field when that field encodes a control register, as shown in "REX Prefix" in Volume 3.
+The R bit of the REX prefix is used to modify the ModRM reg field when that field encodes a control register.
 These additional encodings enable the processor to address DR8-DR15.